-A nosy FAQ about nominating stories for our Boost
+A nosy FAQ about the Boost Nomination Pilot

 From secret robes to hard numbers: all about our Boost Nomination Pilot program (including how to get involved!)

 We talked about Medium’s Boost in late February, when our CEO Tony announced the program’s launch, and then again last month when we interviewed one of the early participants in our community nomination beta program.

 Today we wanted to pull back the curtain and spend some time deep diving into the pilot program we’re running to empower Medium’s community of publication editors to nominate stories for Boost.
 We’ve scaled the program from 15 to 62 nominators in the past few months, and if you’d like to help us scale it further, fill out this form.

 As Medium’s Director of Publisher Growth, I’ve spent the last 15 years as an independent publisher running a network of websites.
 All those years in the content trenches mean that my focus is always on tools that support and lift up publication editors, and their writers.